siren-js/best-practices/README.md

 ## Appendix A: API Documentation

-At minimum, Siren API documentation SHOULD describe the following:
+At minimum, Siren API documentation describes the following:

 - `class` values
 - Names of `properties`